ReactUnity/core/README.md

 [![Discord](https://img.shields.io/discord/884829138991603792?style=for-the-badge&label=Discord)](https://discord.gg/UY2EFW5ZKG)

 React Unity is a way to build declarative UI in Unity3D using React.
 It can be used together with packages like Typescript, redux, i18next, react-router and more.
-It also supports a subset of CSS features and Flex layout system.
+It also supports a subset of CSS features and Flexbox layout system.

 ## Requirements